1AlbertChen/troisjs-oasis/README.md

-# TroisJS Experimental Weather App
+# TroisJS Weather Website Demo

-The weather app on iPhone gets fancier following each update.
-Now you get cool visual effects for different weathers.
-This is my attempt to use TroisJS, a Vue/Three.js framework to create 3D visual effects for different weather conditions.
-This is still a work in progress and the live website is only a demo.
-I'm still working on connecting the website to a weather API and finding suitable 3D assests.
+This demo is inspired by the cool 2D weather effect on the iOS weather app.
+It's my attempt to use TroisJS, an open-source 3D graphics library based on Vue and Three.js, to simulate different weather conditions in 3D.
+It's also my imitation of the fancy 3D websites you find on places like Awwwards.

+I plan to turn this into a website that displays the weather at your location with 3D graphics once I find more suitable free 3D models and add a weather API.

 https://sleepy-jang-937a26.netlify.app/